brimdata/zui/CONTRIBUTING.md

 ## Questions?

 We appreciate your interest in improving Brim.
-If you've got questions that aren't answered here or in the [video](#video), please join our [public Slack](https://www.brimdata.io/join-slack/) workspace and ask!
+If you've got questions that aren't answered here, please join our [public Slack](https://www.brimdata.io/join-slack/) workspace and ask!